 According to the National Chrysanthemum Society, “the genus Chrysanthemum once included more species, but was split several decades ago into several genera, putting the economically important florist chrysanthemum in the genus Dendranthema.
 The placement of the florist chrysanthemum in this genus was very contentious.
 A ruling of the International Code of Botanical Nomenclature in 1999 changed the defining species of the genus Chrysanthemum to C. indicum, giving the florist mum back its prized generic name.”
 The National Chrysanthemum Society divides bloom forms into 13 classes.

-Mums that are sold in garden centers in the autumn should be treated as annuals.
-They are decorative gift plants which are not bred to be hardy; it’s their color, size and form that are prized.
-If these plants are put in the ground in late summer, many won’t make it through the winter in cold regions.
+Mums that are sold in garden centers in the autumn should generally be treated as annuals.
+They are decorative gift plants which are not bred to be hardy; it’s their color, size and form that are prized!
+If these plants are put in the ground in late fall, many won’t make it through the winter in cold regions.